Robonauts-Everybot/FTC-Everybot-Docs/blog/2023-02-01-supply-issues/index.md

 ---
-slug: release
+slug: Update
-title: We are live!
+title: This is an update.
-tags: [Site Updates]
+tags: [Site Update]
-date: 2024-01-01T18:00
+date: 2024-01-08T17:00
 ---

-Welcome to the Everybot documentation site!
-More updates to come soon.
+Updates will exist in the updates tab and the newest two updates will exist on the home page.
+Look for updates about Everybot documentation, critical component stock and updates the Everybot Evergreens.